HangLiao/Web-Crawler/README.md

-A simple Web Crawler that allows one to fetch info.
+A simple Web Crawler.

-Build using Python 3.6 with module Requests, BS4.
+Build using Python 3.6 with Requests, BS4.